What is a double action keyboard?

 A double action keyboard has double action switches that have two independent functions that can be used without pressing any modifier keys.
 The first action can be accessed by pressing the switch one step down and the other two steps down.

-After having used this keyboard for a while it has proven to be a quite powerful tool, since typing special character is so much easier than before.
+After having used this keyboard for a while it has proven to be a very powerful tool, since typing special character is so much easier than before.

 Double action switches

 The most challenging part of building the keyboard was the design of the switches.
 There were no suitable double action switches on the market, so I had to build them myself.